Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Scope

 The scope is to define the content and nature &mu;seismic information provided to third parties.
-This document is concerned with the building blocks and information used
+This document is concerned with the building blocks and seismic information that are the essence of &mu;seismic monitoring.
+The information of concern can be classified in three categories:

+- **Waveform data**
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyMzEyNTU5NV19
+eyJoaXN0b3J5IjpbLTc1OTkxMTczMl19
 -->